mitumh3/tlg-chatbot-render/README.md

 ### Get OpenAI API Key

-1. Make sure you have an OpenAI account
+1. Make sure you have an OpenAI account.
 2. Go to <https://platform.openai.com/account/api-keys> to create or get an API Key.

-> Note: For gpt-3.5-turbo, $0.002 will be charged for 1k tokens.
+> Note: In gpt-3.5-turbo model, $0.002 will be charged for 1k tokens.
 However, there are account plans that give you certain amount of granted credit (my case is a free trial of $18).

 ### Get Telegram App ID and Hash